EU Commission proposes €20bn for Ukrainian 'defence fund'

 Among the military aid recently announced by EU member states, Germany has announced a new $770mn package, which includes two Patriot launchers, 24 Leopard 1A5 tanks, 40 Marder infantry fighting vehicles and 20,000 artillery rounds.

 However, the EPF aid programme has encountered opposition from Hungary.
-Hungary is holding up the disbursement of €500mn in current EPF funds for Ukraine on the pretext that Hungarian bank OTP must first be removed from a Ukrainian blacklist.
+Hungary is already holding up the repayment of €500mn in current EPF funds for Ukraine on the pretext that Hungarian bank OTP must first be removed from a Ukrainian blacklist.

 Hungarian Foreign Minister Peter Szijjarto said Budapest would take the same stance with the new proposal, Reuters reported.
 "Neither for the €500 million blocked so far, nor for the €20 billion now proposed, are we willing to engage in any kind of negotiations as long as OTP is on this list," he told reporters.